 STARTING SALARY RANGE: $17.00 per hour

-The mission of Open School is to develop connection, capability, and confidence in disconnected youth through relationship-based, quality learning experiences that result in their academic, personal, and community success.
-Over 80% of our students are youth of color, low income, and are from marginalized communities.
-We encourage you to explore our website at www.openschoolnw.org.
+The mission of Open School, Inc. is to develop connection, capability, and confidence in disconnected youth through relationship-based, quality learning experiences that result in their academic, personal, and community success.
+Over 80% of our students are youth of color, low income and from marginalized communities.
+We encourage you to learn more about Step Up at Step Up.

-At Open School we recognize that there is a historic and persistent achievement gap between white students and students from marginalized communities; closing that achievement gap while raising the achievement of all students is a top priority of our organization.
-Race, Identity, ability, and who one chooses to love must cease to be reliable predictors of students’ achievement and success.
+At Open School, Inc. we recognize that there is an historic and persistent achievement gap between white students and students from marginalized communities; closing that achievement gap while raising the achievement of all students is a top priority of our organization.
+Race, Identity, ability and who one chooses to love must cease to be reliable predictors of students’ achievement and success.
 In order to achieve this goal, we are committed to deepening equity at every level of our organization including and not limited to staff, students, and leadership.

-Please email a cover letter and résumé to the email@example.com by 5:00 pm, March 10, 2021.
+Please email a cover letter and résumé to firstname.lastname@example.org by 5:00 pm, June 16, 2021.
 Please reference the position title in the subject line.

 We are an equal opportunity employer and do not discriminate in any aspect of employment on the basis of race, color, gender, sexual orientation, age, religion, marital status, national and ethnic origin, political affiliation, disability, veteran status, or any other legally protected status in accordance with the requirements of local, state, and federal law.

-Open School believes that each staff member makes a significant contribution to its success.
+Open School, Inc. believes that each staff member makes a significant contribution to its success.
 That contribution should not be limited by the assigned responsibilities outlined below.
-This position description is designed to outline primary duties, qualifications, and job conditions, but not limit the staff person nor the organization to just the work identified.
+This position description is designed to outline primary duties, qualifications and job conditions, but not limit the staff person nor the organization to just the work identified.
 It is our expectation that each staff member will offer his/her services and ideas wherever and whenever necessary to ensure the success of our endeavors.

-The School Success Advocate is a member of a Step Up team and works at one of three high school sites that Step Up operates within – Roosevelt, Madison & Franklin High Schools.
+The Step Up School Success Advocate is a member of a Step Up team and works at one of three high school sites that Step Up operates within – Roosevelt, McDaniel & Franklin High Schools.
 The Advocate position is multi-faceted – they advocate for students, provide academic tutoring/support and mentor.
-Advocates also create teacher and family relationships.
-During the school day, Advocates duties include: support students in the class, prepare activities, build teacher relationships, and other program tasks.
+Advocates also create family and teacher relationships.
+During the school day, Advocates’ duties include: support students in the class, prepare activities, build teacher relationships, and other program tasks.
 After school, Advocates work with their group of students in a classroom setting.
 This position is responsible for providing academic support and intervention, and assisting in the development of social and school success skills in a safe, positive, culturally responsive, and empowering learning environment.